Article

-How many qualifying years do you need for the full New State Pension?
+How many qualifying years do you need for the full UK State Pension?
+And what kind of retirement will it provide?

-Only one in six (16%) of those surveyed got the answer right: you need at least 35 qualifying years of NI contributions to get the New State Pension in full.
-Here are a few examples of how this could apply to you:
+You need at least 35 qualifying years of National Insurance (NI) contributions to get the New State Pension in full.
+Here are a few examples of how this could apply:

-- However, if your NI records start before then, you’ll still need at least 35 years of qualifying contributions or credits to get the full amount, but you may need additional years to reach it if you were contracted out of the Additional State Pension (also known as being “contracted out of SERPS”)
+• If your NI records start before then, you’ll still need at least 35 years of qualifying contributions or credits, but you may need additional years if you were contracted out of the Additional State Pension (also known as being “contracted out of SERPS”).

 What counts as a qualifying year for the State Pension?

-A qualifying year is any tax year in which you paid sufficient National Insurance contributions, or you are otherwise treated as them having been paid to protect your National Insurance record.
-This is mainly through your workplace earnings but only if you earn more that £123 a week .
+A qualifying year is any tax year in which you paid enough National Insurance contributions, or you are otherwise treated as them having been paid to protect your National Insurance record.
+This is mainly through your workplace earnings (if you earn more than £123 a week).
 If you are self employed and have been paying Class 2 NI contributions, these also count as qualifying years.

 But you also get credits for periods when you are not in full-time employment.
 You get these if you were claiming certain working age credits.
 These include: